coupergateway/couper-examples/jwt-access-control/README.md

   }
 ```

-Any JWT without an `iss` claim, will now be rejected.
+Any JWT without an `iss` claim will now be rejected.

 If we additionally want to specify a value for a required claim (e.g. `"some_user"` for the `sub` claim), we further add: